gomeddo/Room-and-Facilities-bookings/README.md

 ## Overview of User Interaction on the Frontend

-The dashboard of the application lists various available rooms which can be filtered based on room type, price and group size.
-Once a user selects a room from available rooms, the 'Book Now' button is visible on the UI.
+The dashboard of the application lists various available rooms which can be filtered based on room type, price, and group size.
+Once a user selects a room from available rooms, they can select 'Book Now' on the UI.
 Users will then be prompted to input their contact information and make their reservation for the selected room.

 ## GoMeddo setup

-- The various rooms are a resource of type **room** in _GoMeddo_ with descriptions, pricing and images etc, attached to them.
+- The various rooms are a resource of type **room** in _GoMeddo_ with descriptions, pricing images, etc, attached to them.
 - The rooms are located in a **student housing** (Amsterdam Metropolitan University) which is also a resource in _GoMeddo_.
 - Amsterdam is the **city** where the rooms are located.
 - Visitors of the room become contacts in Salesforce using **reservation contacts**.